sfa-siard/EnterUtilities/README.md

-# EnterUtils - SIARD Enter Utilities
+# EnterUtils - SIARD 2.2 Enter Utilities
 This package contains utility classes used by the SIARD Suite.

-## Prerequisites
+## Getting started (for developers)
-For building the binaries, Java JDK (1.8 or higher) must be installed.
+For building the binaries, Java JDK 17 must be installed.

 ### Run all tests
 ```shell